ahvonenj/melvor-mods/README.md

 You might be wondering why writing something like `game.monsters` into the console window does not actually give any sensible results about the monsters of the game, but instead you are greeted with this `NamespaceRegistry`-object.

-These `NamespaceRegistry` objects are sort of interable wrappers / containers for whatever data they are supposed to contain.
+These `NamespaceRegistry` objects are sort of wrappers / containers for data.
 To put it simply, instead of `game.monsters` being an array like:

 `game.monsters = [new Monster(), new Monster()]`

-It is instead an object wrapper like:
+It is instead a wrapper object like so:

 ```js
 class MonstersWrapper {